jakeh12/431-dirtycow/security_topic_paper.md

 Let's do an experiment with a read-only file to gain a little more knowledge before attempting the exploit.
 The code is fairly similar to the code we have already ran, but there are a few differences.

+You might wonder why we would ever want to write into a read-only file.
+Sometimes, we use files which are read-only to obtain some useful data for our program.
+We read the data but sometimes we need to write in the data to process it.
+Think of a very large tab-separated file and you need to change all the tabs into semicolons for further processing (and for some reason you want to do it all at once, not loading it line by line).
+You can load this read-only file in the memory with `mmap()` and specifying **`MAP_PRIVATE`** in the arguments.
+If we ever write into it, the operating system will create a **private copy** of the file contents for us to write into and use.
+More on this topic later.

-We will need to create a read-only file.
+To run this program, will need to create a read-only file.
 The simplest way to do so is to create a file as a root.
 You can run the following to create a read-only file.

 ```bash
 $ su -c "echo aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa > test"